e4lime/unity-gamejam-template/README.md

 ### unity-project-folder
 The root of the unity project, rename it

+### Unity .gitignore
+The .gitignore for the Unity project structure is in /unity-project-folder/

 ### Templates/Default scripts
 Default monobehaviour scripts to copy into your unity engine installation folder (not the project folder!) so it will affect all your projects using that engine.
 Contains default script-templates and such.